 Lisa Christensen: So everybody?

 Diana Scudder: Yeah, everybody.
 It’s not just people doing selifes and Facebook posts and streaming videos.
-Wireless data is also enabling things like smart cities and cloud adoption, connected schools, the internet of things, wearables, our mobile devices have become mini computers in our pockets and its basically become the remote control for our lives.
+Wireless data is also enabling things like smart cities and cloud adoption, connected schools, the internet of things and wearables.
+Our mobile devices have become mini computers in our pockets, basically becoming the remote control for our lives.

 Lisa Christensen: Yeah, I don’t like to admit it but I can’t go very long without mine.